 The municipality has negotiated with Masemola Traditional Council to release a land in the area to build the centre.
-A budget of R was set aside in the 2016/17 financial year for designs and the project will be budgeted for in the 2017/18 financial year to kick start the project.
+A budget is set aside in the 2017/18 financial year to kick start the project.

-4.3.14: KFA 21: Municipal Park and Cemeteries
+4.3.14 Municipal Park and Cemeteries